mesosphere/marathon/docs/docs/contributing.md

 - Any changes in the public API or behavior must be reflected in the project documentation.

+- Any changes in the public API or behavior must be reflected in the changelog.md.

 - Pull requests should include appropriate additions to the unit test suite.

 - If the change is a bugfix, then the added tests must fail without the patch